valor-software/ng2-handsontable/README.md

 1. Add ***ng2-handsontable*** to your package.json or install with `npm i ng2-handsontable --save`.

+2. If you are using SystemJS, add the ng2-handsontable path to your SystemJS.config.js: `'ng2-handsontable': 'node_modules/ng2-handsontable/bundles/ng2-handsontable.umd.js'`.
+Webpack (used by Angular-CLI) picks up the path automatically.

-2. Import the `HotTableModule` into your module.
+3. Import the `HotTableModule` into your module.
 Here's a TypeScript example:

 ```typescript
 import {HotTableModule} from 'ng2-handsontable';